delxa/go-rate-bot/DevNotes.md

+# Developer Notes

+These are very "I was thinking this at the time" and were written as I tore this thing apart.

 My starting point for this assignment is this:

 - I'm new to Go, having done only the equivelent of Hello World